Other

 The problem with this approach is that they are not circling the wagons

-to defend against hostile attacks from "fundamentalist"
+to defend against hostile attacks from "fundamentalist" enemies.
+We are

-accountability regarding the education of our own children.
+the education of our own children.

 I have spoken directly to several church leaders who have been close to